My rating: 5 of 5 stars

-And even then, in that Great Hall where great men stood and lectured on things past, thing present and things yet to come, Campbell foretold of a great calamity that was befalling the world.
+Even then, in that Great Hall where great men stood and lectured on things past, things present and things yet to come, Campbell foretold of a great calamity that was befalling the world.

 “What gods are there, what gods have there ever been, that were not from man’s imagination?” (p 253)

 Long, long ago in a place that had no name for fire, the first human beings were in fact emerging and stalking around flames in awe and wonder and fear because they believed that somehow the heavens had opened up and gods spit down such power to bestow into their hands and this was to be worshipped, even shunned.

 “However, there was among them one who had in his dawning soul the potentiality of something better,” writes Campbell, “and that potential was evident in his sense of awe before the unknown, his fascinated curiosity, with a desire to approach and to explore” (p 240).